Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Catit Senses also makes three styles of slow feed toys, the Digger, the Treat Puzzle, and the Food Tree.
 Different shapes and holes keep the struggle real, all while slowing them down and providing mental stimulation.

-Check out The Best Cat Puzzle Toys for even more fun ideas and mentally stimulating cat toys games to engage your cat.
+Check out The Best Cat Puzzle Toys for even more fun ideas and mentally stimulating cat toys and games to engage your cat.

 Kicker Cat Toys